Privacy And Data Breaches

 If you received a data breach notification letter, here are some steps you can take to safeguard your identity.

-- Check your credit report.
-You can get one for free from annualcreditreport.com.
-Notify the major bureaus and ask them to place a fraud alert on your accounts.
+- Check your credit report: You can get one for free from annualcreditreport.com.
+Notify Equifax, Experian, and TransUnion to ask them to place a fraud alert on your accounts.

-- Consider placing a credit freeze.
-It’s free and makes it harder for someone to open accounts using your information.
+- Consider placing a credit freeze: It’s free and makes it harder for someone to open accounts using your information.
+You can do this at the credit bureaus linked above.

-- Subscribe to a credit and identity monitoring service.
-They will send you alerts for any suspicious activity.
+- Subscribe to credit and identity monitoring services: These services will send you alerts for any suspicious activity.

-- Set up security alerts with your bank and credit cards.
-These will text or email you whenever there is suspicious activity.
+- Set up security alerts: You can set up security alerts with your bank and credit card companies.
+These alerts will text or email you whenever there is suspicious activity.

-- Ignore threatening phone calls.
-Scammers will threaten you unless you pay taxes or debt.
-Don’t believe them even if have part or all of your Social Security number or say they’re from the IRS.
+- Ignore threatening phone calls: Phone scammers will threaten you unless you pay taxes or debt.
+Don’t believe them, even if they have part or all of your Social Security number or say they’re from the IRS.

 How Do I Know If My Information Has Been Compromised?

 Hackers will use stolen information in different ways.
-Here are some signs that your information from a privacy breach has been compromised:
+Here are some signs that your information from a data or privacy breach has been compromised:

 - Collection notices or calls for a debt that you don’t owe